precice/fenics-adapter/docs/adapter-fenics.md

 ## How to install the adapter

 The adapter requires FEniCS and preCICE version 2.0 or greater and the preCICE language bindings for Python.

+### Use `pip`

 The adapter is [published on PyPI](https://pypi.org/project/fenicsprecice/).
 After installing preCICE and the python language bindings one can simply run `pip3 install --user fenicsprecice` to install the adapter via your Python package manager.

+### Use `conda`

+You can alternatively use `conda` to install the adapter.
+Please refer to [`conda-forge/fenicsprecice`](https://anaconda.org/conda-forge/fenicsprecice) for installation instructions.
+Bonus, if you use `conda`: You don't have to worry about the dependencies, because `conda` takes care of this for you.

+### Something special?

 Please refer to the installation instructions provided [here](https://github.com/precice/fenics-adapter#installing-the-package) for alternative installation procedures.